Prosecution of Ottoman war criminals after World War I: Aftermath

+In 1926, Kemal had six genocide perpetrators, including Nazım Bey and Yenibahçeli Nail Bey, hanged for allegedly plotting to assassinate him.

 Purging of evidence

-A WikiLeaks cable classified and signed by David Arnett on July 4, 2004 at the Consulate General of the US in Istanbul states the following:

-According to the cable, ambassador Birgi was effectively in charge of destroying evidence during the 1980s.
+A leaked cable signed by David Arnett on July 4, 2004 at the Consulate General of the US in Istanbul states that Turkish Ambassador Nuri Birgi was effectively in charge of destroying evidence during the 1980s.
 During the process of eliminating the evidence, ambassador Birgi stated in reference to the Armenians: "We really slaughtered them."
-Others, such as Tony Greenwood, the Director of the American Research Institute in Turkey, confirmed that a select group of retired military personnel were "going through" the archives.
-However, it was noted by a certain Turkish scholar that the examination was merely an effort to purge documents found in the archives.